-SECTION 5 Solis SPF 005 (HMO) must end your membership in the plan in certain situations
+SECTION 5 Solis SPF 002 (HMO SNP) must end your membership in the plan in certain situations

-Section 5.1 When must we end vour membershi p in the plan?
+Section 5.1 When must we end your membership in the plan?

-Solis SPF 005 (HMO) must end your membership in the plan if any of the following happen:
+Solis SPF 002 (HMO SNP) must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)
+- If you no longer have Medicare Part A and Part B - If you are no longer eligible for Medicaid.
+As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid. - If you move out of our service area - If you are away from our service area for more than six months - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison) - If you are not a United States citizen or lawfully present in the United States - If you lie about or withhold information about other insurance you have that provides prescription drug coverage

+• If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare

 - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan first.)